 Here are some ideas on how to create a 1950s teenage girl outfit for yourself.

 To shop for all your 1950s outfit pieces, start here.

 What did YOU wear in the 1950s?

-Now that I shared with you what some teens remember wearing in the 1950s now it is your turn.
-If you were age 13-18 sometime in the 1950s please tell us what you remember wearing in the comments below.
+Since I shared with you what some teens remember wearing in the 1950s, now it’s your turn.
+If you were age 13-18 sometime in the 1950s, please tell us what you remember wearing in the comments below.